godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | is_draw_center_enabled() |
 +----------+--------------------------+

-Toggels drawing of the inner part of the stylebox.
+Toggles drawing of the inner part of the stylebox.

 .. _class_StyleBoxFlat_property_expand_margin_bottom: